imp0rtp3/Yobi/README.md

 3. [jszip](https://github.com/Stuk/jszip) - A compact JS library to create zip files. used [PR 6969](https://github.com/Stuk/jszip/pull/696) that added the option to encrypt the archive.
 4. Bootstrap
 5. jQuery

-### Execution Flow

-Yobi uses the Gecko `webrequests` feature `browser.webRequest.onBeforeRequest` which enables it to intercept any request and response.
-Yobi saves the buffer and forward it.
-The YARA rules run asynchronously to that and alert whether a match is found.

 ### Why doesn't Yobi block the malicious scripts?